itm4n/itm4n.github.io/_posts/2020-05-02-printspoofer-abusing-impersonate-privileges.md

 </p>

 The hexadecimal value `0x110080` is actually `SECURITY_SQOS_PRESENT | SECURITY_IDENTIFICATION | FILE_ATTRIBUTE_NORMAL`.

+> __Note:__ it should be noted that this protection isn't bulletproof though.
+It just makes things harder for an attacker.

 As a conclusion, Microsoft treated this case as a regular vulnerability, assigned it a CVE ID and even wrote a detailed security bulletin.
 Though, times have changed a lot!
 Nowadays, if you try to report such a vulnerability, they will reply that elevation of privilege by leveraging impersonation privileges is an _expected behavior_.
 They probably realized that it's a fight they cannot win, at least not this way.
 Like [James Forshaw](https://twitter.com/tiraniddo) once said about this kind of exploit on Twitter: "_they'd argue that you might as well be SYSTEM if you've got impersonate privilege as that's kind of the point.
 They can make it harder to get a suitable token but __it's just a game of whack-a-mole as there will always be something else you can exploit___" ([source](https://twitter.com/tiraniddo/status/1203069035983720449)).